stanRepo/web-app-from-scratch-2021/README.md

 - [x] Refine Basic Data List, Store Locally.
 - [x] Retrieve toplist by marketcap
 - [x] Template toplist by marketcap
+- [ ] Add feature that shows the highest buy-in position possible based on buy-in capital on hands.
+      (something like: if I spend 10.000 on Xcoin I will be at the top 100 hodlers, which is the highest I can position myself ATM)
 - [ ] Create Wallet feature
 - [ ] Create add to Wallet functions
 - [ ] Create Remove from wallet functions